Stephen Gately: Death

 Gately died at his home in Port d'Andratx, Mallorca, early on 10 October 2009.
 His body was discovered later in the morning.
 His death was later determined to have been caused by a pulmonary oedema resulting from an undiagnosed heart condition.

 Gately had spent the evening with his partner Cowles at the Black Cat club in Mallorca's capital, Palma.
 They returned home with a man that they had met that night, Bulgarian national Georgi Dochev.
 Dochev stayed in the spare bedroom.
 According to Dochev, he discovered Gately's body lying on a sofa as he was about to leave.
 He woke Cowles, who was sleeping alone in the couple's bedroom.
 However, Gately's solicitor and family friend, Gerald Kean, insisted Cowles was the one who found Gately's body.
 Spanish police were alerted at 1:45 pm by Cowles, after he had tried to revive Gately.
 Gately was squatting in an awkward position on the sofa, dressed in his pyjamas.
 Police said they had no reason to believe the death was related to abuse of substances, and no suicide note or signs of violence were found on his body.

-Gately's bandmates flew to Mallorca on 11 October 2009.
+The surviving members of Boyzone flew to Mallorca on 11 October 2009.
 The remaining members of Boyzone, Keith Duffy, Michael Graham, Ronan Keating, and Shane Lynch, issued a joint statement: We are completely devastated by the loss of our friend and brother, Stephen.
 We have shared such wonderful times together over the years and were all looking forward to sharing many more.
 Stephen was a beautiful person in both body and spirit.
 He lit up our lives and those of the many friends he had all over the world.
 Our love and sympathy go out to Andrew and Stephen's family.
 We love you and will miss you forever, 'Steo'.A post-mortem and toxicology tests took place on 13 October and this examination showed that Gately died of natural causes.
 His death was a result of a congenital heart defect.